The Real Housewives of Beverly Hills: Seasons 5 to 8

-Seasons 9–present
+Seasons 9 to 12

 The ninth season premiered on February 12, 2019.
 It featured all six cast members from the previous season, with Denise Richards joining the cast.
 Grammer Meyer returned once again as a friend of the housewives, while Kim Richards, Glanville, and Resnick all appeared as guests.
 Vanderpump exited the show after the ninth season and did not attend the season nine reunion.

-Garcelle Beauvais joined the cast, as a main cast member, in the tenth season, which premiered on April 15, 2020.
-Sutton Stracke also debuted in the show, as a friend of the housewives.
+Garcelle Beauvais joined the cast as a main cast member in the tenth season, which premiered on April 15, 2020.
+Sutton Stracke also debuted in the show as a friend of the housewives.
 Meyer, Kim Richards, Maloof, Glanville, Davidson, and Resnick also made guest appearances during the season.
-Denise Richards announced her departure from the show after the tenth season, while Mellencamp was dismissed from the cast; the grounds for Mellencamp's dismissal were not made fully clear at the time.
+Denise Richards announced her departure from the show after the tenth season, while Mellencamp was dismissed from the cast.

 The eleventh season, which premiered on May 19, 2021, featured Crystal Kung Minkoff joining the show and Stracke joining the main cast, while Kathy Hilton formally joined the cast in a "friend of the housewives" capacity after having appeared sporadically throughout the series since its inception.
 Former housewife Mellencamp Arroyave made a guest appearance in the season.

 The twelfth season, which premiered on May 11, 2022, featured the entire cast of the eleventh season returning, with new housewife Diana Jenkins and new friend of the housewives Sheree Zampino joining the cast.
-Former cast members Mellencamp Arroyave, and Resnick made guest appearances.
+Former cast members Mellencamp Arroyave and Resnick made guest appearances.

 In January 2023, Rinna announced her exit from the show following the conclusion of the twelfth series, as did Jenkins after only one season.
+In June 2023, Hilton announced her departure.